ahinz/spammer/README.md

 In the case of a network partition, Redis doesn't guarantee that all data written will be maintained.
-It does provide a somewhat weaker guarantee that a partition lasting less than `node timeout` seconds will not result in data loss.
+It does provide a somewhat weaker guarantee that a partition lasting less than `node timeout` seconds will generally not result in data loss.
+Even with this, network partitions could result in lost data: https://aphyr.com/posts/283-call-me-maybe-redis.
+For this system, I would posit that the loss of small amounts of training data would be okay, and not worth slowing the rest of the system down.

 See http://redis.io/topics/cluster-tutorial for more info.